fabiospampinato/tiny-sqlite3/readme.md

 dispose (); // Unregister the function

+// Backup a database to a provided path

+await db.backup ( 'backup.db' );

 // Serialize the database to a Uint8Array, and create a new temporary database from that Uint8Array

 const serialized = db.serialize ();
 const deserialized = new Database ( serialized );

-// Get the current size of the database

-const size = db.size ();

-// Vacuum the database, shrinking its size by reducing fragmentation caused by deleted pages
+// Vacuum the database, potentially shrinking its size by reducing fragmentation caused by deleted pages

 db.vacuum ();